 Reactions to stressful events that do not fit in one of the above subtypes are present.
 Reactions may include behaviors such as social withdrawal or inhibitions to normally expected activities (i.e., school or work).

 The symptoms of adjustment disorders may resemble other medical problems or psychiatric conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your adolescent's physician for a diagnosis.